NovaCove/grainfs/README.md

 5. Submit a pull request

 ## License

-[Add your license here]
+MIT

 ## Security Disclosure

-For security issues, please email [security contact] instead of using the issue tracker.
+For security issues, please email security@novacove.ai instead of using the issue tracker.